Regulations about PGR professional development and research training

 PGR6.5.1R All decisions to recognise credit awarded or certificated by an external institution or body (AL) will be reported to the Taught and Research Degrees Award Board (RDAB) and identified against the relevant modules.
 This will be identified as recognised certificated learning (accredited learning) on the certificate of credit.

 PGR6.5.2R Credit awarded for prior certificated learning (accredited learning) will not:

 - Carry marks or grades awarded by another institution

 - Carry marks achieved under study and assessment under the University’s assessment regulations.

 PGR6.5.3R The outcome of the assessment of experiential learning (AEL) applications must be reported as recommendations for the award of credit to the relevant Field Board for decision, referencing the module(s) against which the assessed learning outcomes are being matched.
 Where credit is awarded, this will be identified as recognised experiential learning on the certificate of credit.
-Outcomes of modules will be reported to the Research Degrees Award Board in the normal way.
+Outcomes of modules will be reported to the Taught and Research Degrees Award Board in the normal way.

 PGR6.5.4 The module outcomes in both instances will be pass or fail.